Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/12-axis-traffic-generator/README.md

     VPP_LINK_FLAGS := -l --platform $(BASE_PLATFORM) $(KERNEL_XO) $(GRAPH_O) -t $(TARGET) --save-temps -g --config $(CONFIG_FILE) -o $(PFM).xclbin
     ```

-### Understanding the Python
+### Understanding Python

 The following diagram illustrates the connections between the several steps required to interact with the traffic generators.

-1. For this tutorial the user data generator will be a complex sine wave.
+1. For this tutorial, the user data generator will be a complex sine wave.
-2. You will convert it to a byte array
+2. You will convert it to a byte array.
-3. Handle the AXI transactions
+3. Handle the AXI transactions.
 4. Pass the data to the XTLM python
     1. XTLM will pass data to the AIE array
     2. XTLM AXIS Slave will capture the output data
     3. Capture the data in the rx_from_aie thread()
     4. Pass the data to the parent thread via a pipe
-5. Convert to byte to array numpy
+5. Convert to byte to array numpy.
-6. Plot the data
+6. Plot the data.

 ![Alt Text](images/v777_python_threading.png)